marcellof23/README-cheatsheet/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Multi-upload documents with Drag and Drop features.
+* Normal mode and Webscrap mode.
+* Searching through documents.

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: finished

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...